khuongngoduc0310/Flappy-Bird-with-Neural-Network/README.md

-# To test go to https://khuongngoduc0310.github.io/Flappy-Bird-with-Neural-Network
+# To test go to [this link](https://khuongngoduc0310.github.io/Flappy-Bird-with-Neural-Network)

 ## Available Scripts